 Employer Case Study: Learn about cosmetics company Sephora's disability-focused hiring initiatives.

-Cosmetics company Sephora says its mission is to “inspire fearlessness”—and it applies this spirit to not only its personal care and beauty products, but also its employment policies and practices, which include a commitment to a diverse workforce inclusive of people with disabilities.
-As a way to address difficulties staffing distribution centers due to low unemployment rates, in 2017, Sephora began a large-scale hiring initiative at the company’s Olive Branch, MS distribution center.
+In 2017, as a way to address difficulties staffing distribution centers due to low unemployment rates, Sephora began a large-scale hiring initiative at the company’s Olive Branch, MS distribution center.

-As part of this effort, the company implemented a pilot program with the goal of having at least 30 percent of the center’s workforce be people with disabilities.
-Sephora’s strategies for success in this endeavor included connecting with state and local advocacy groups and vocational rehabilitation agencies to develop a pipeline of job seekers with disabilities; using an “equal pay for equal work model” and implementing a long-term, on-the-job training program to create a pathway to full-time employment.
+As part of this effort, the company implemented a pilot program with the goal of having at least 30% of the center’s workforce be made up of people with disabilities.
+Sephora’s strategies for success in this endeavor included connecting with state and local advocacy groups and vocational rehabilitation (VR) agencies to develop a pipeline of job seekers with disabilities, using an “equal pay for equal work model,” and implementing an on-the-job training program to create pathways to full-time employment.
 The initiative proved to be so successful—improving both workplace culture and employee engagement rates, while reducing turnover and absenteeism—that the company is currently replicating it at two additional distribution centers.

 Driven by a need to address difficulties staffing distribution centers due to historically low unemployment rates, and inspired by a similar initiative implemented by Walgreens, Sephora began a disability employment pilot program in 2017, in preparation for the opening of its Southeast Regional Distribution center in Olive Branch, MS.

-The third step in Sephora’s plan was to develop a long-term, on-the-job training program that creates a pathway to full-time employment.
-The company has found that continuous training programs decrease turnover rates, and this has certainly proven to be true at the Olive Branch center, where the voluntary turnover rate at the center is less than 2%, compared to the industry standard of 15-40%.
-In addition, the absenteeism rate for the center’s employees with disabilities is only 1% compared to the company-wide rate of 5-15%.
+The third step in Sephora’s plan was to develop a long-term, on-the-job training program that creates pathways to full-time employment.
+The company has found that continuous training programs decrease turnover rates, and this has certainly proven to be true at the Olive Branch center, where the voluntary turnover rate at the center is less than 2%, compared to the industry standard of anywhere from 15%-40%.
+In addition, the absenteeism rate for the center’s employees with disabilities is only 1% compared to the company-wide rate of between 5% and 15%.
 Mr. Hitsman indicated that tracking this type of data has helped illustrate to corporate leadership the return on investment of the company’s disability inclusion efforts.